taniarv/spree_advanced_reporting/README.md

 # NOTES:

-This branch is for use with Spree 1.3.0 and later.
+This branch is for use with Spree 2.0 and later.

+2.0-related changes:

+1. Change Spree::Admin::ReportsController::AVAILABLE_REPORTS to Spree::Admin::ReportsController::available_reports

 1.3-related changes: